matter-labs/zksync-lite-docs/docs/dev/tutorial.md

 ## Unlocking zkSync account

-To control assets in zkSync network, an account must register a separate public key once ([more details here](#changing-account-public-key)).
+To control assets in zkSync network, an account must register a separate public key once.

 ```typescript
 if (! await syncWallet.isSigningKeySet()) {